Health & Cooking

 |3/4 cup||1/2 cup + 1 tablespoon|

 |1 cup||3/4 cup|

 *NOTE: When recipe calls for butter, use 3/4 to 1 conversion.
 When a recipe calls for any type of oil (vegetable, canola, etc.), substitute same amount of our olive oil.

 Mild EVOO's: Best suited for baking, cheeses, soups, fish, and vegetables

 Medium EVOO's: Best suited for grilled meats, heavy sauces, pastas

 Robust EVOO's: Best suited for salads, pastas, soups, heavier sauces, risottos, rustic dishes

 WHAT IS THE SMOKE POINT OF MY OLIVE OIL?

 Many customers have asked about cooking our different gourmet oils and what temperatures they're safe to cook at.
 Different types of oils are made for higher cooking temperatures, while others are best very mildly cooked or used raw.
-Well made olive oils have a higher smoke point than all-purpose oils.
-On a technical level, an increase in free fatty acids (lower acidity) is what contributes to an olive oil having a higher smoke point.
+Well-made olive oils have a higher smoke point than all-purpose oils.
+On a technical level, a decrease in free fatty acids (lower acidity) is what contributes to an olive oil having a higher smoke point.
 When heated below the smoke point, the chemical composition of the olive oil is not changed and health benefits are not lost.

 The smoke point is the temperature where the oil will start to smoke, and thus will add a burnt flavor to your food.
 Also, if an oil is heated too far past its smoke point, it can start a fire – which none of us want in our kitchens!